paulin/mattpaulin/_posts/2025-10-28-high_performance_teams.md

 ## When Old Methods Broke Down

 Before we landed on what worked, we tried many "standard" approaches --- the ones that look good on paper but collapse at high speed.
+For example, detailed user stories could become outdated in a day.
+Another problem was sizing tickets, sometimes they could be solved while we were in the meeting.

 In vibe programming, things move incredibly fast.
 A single feature can go from idea to working code in a day.
 People build from instinct, vibe off each other's work, and adjust constantly.
 But that speed breaks traditional product management models.

--   Tickets went stale almost instantly.\
+-   Tickets went stale almost instantly.
--   Anything older than three days was already inaccurate.\
+-   Anything older than three days was already inaccurate.
--   Specs lagged behind living code.\
+-   Specs lagged behind living code.
 -   Process debt grew faster than the product.

 The system moved faster than any written process could follow.
 Meetings, tickets, and specs created **drag, not clarity**.

-That's when I realized:\
+That's when I realized:
 **We didn't need more process.
 We needed tighter rhythm.**

 ------------------------------------------------------------------------